guidmt/TE_pipeline/README.md

 General: create a config file with parameters (to check).
 To implement usage of arguments for each function in each stage.
 Optimize some chunks of code of step1_te_pipeline.bpipe

 08/04/2020:
-- Complete step1_te_pipeline.bpipe
+- to complete step1_te_pipeline.bpipe
 - filtering_5prime_and_filled_sites _from modern_specific_3prime  -> to improve

 07/04/2020:
-- Complete step1_te_pipeline.bpipe
+- to complete step1_te_pipeline.bpipe
 - deduplicated_modern_flankings_and_filled_sites.R -> to improve DONE
 - filtering_archaic_vs_modern_3prime.R  -> transform bash script DONE
 - filtering_5prime_and_filled_sites _from modern_specific_3prime  -> to improve